shadowychaos/phpipam-dhcp-config-generator/README.md

  - dhcpd-reservations.include
    - This is optional and the include line can be removed from the Jinja2 template or the location can be changed manually.
    - You can also manually modify this file to fit your needs if you do intend to use it.

+I mean, really, it's all optional and can be specified manually, but why not let PHPIPAM handle the load?